ktbaek/Copenhagen-tree-data/docs/howto_update_dataset.md

     r.infraspecies_name,
     r.infraspecies_type,
     r.is_hybrid,

-    CASE
-        WHEN r.infraspecies_name IS NOT NULL THEN 'infraspecies' WHEN r.species_epithet IS NOT NULL OR r.is_hybrid THEN 'species' ELSE 'genus'
-    END AS taxon_level
+    'infraspecies' AS taxon_level

-FROM raw_trees r -- edit name
+FROM raw_trees_2026 r
 JOIN genera g ON g.genus_name = r.genus

 LEFT JOIN taxa tx
   ON tx.genus_id = g.genus_id
- AND tx.taxon_level =
+ AND tx.taxon_level = 'infraspecies'
-     CASE
-         WHEN r.infraspecies_name IS NOT NULL THEN 'infraspecies' WHEN r.species_epithet IS NOT NULL OR r.is_hybrid THEN 'species' ELSE 'genus'
-     END
  AND tx.species_epithet IS NOT DISTINCT FROM r.species_epithet AND tx.infraspecies_name IS NOT DISTINCT FROM r.infraspecies_name AND tx.infraspecies_type IS NOT DISTINCT FROM r.infraspecies_type AND tx.is_hybrid IS NOT DISTINCT FROM r.is_hybrid

+WHERE
+    r.infraspecies_name IS NOT NULL
+    AND r.infraspecies_type IS NOT NULL
-WHERE tx.taxon_id IS NULL;
+    AND (r.species_epithet IS NOT NULL OR r.is_hybrid) AND tx.taxon_id IS NULL;
 ```

 Update `species_taxon_id`: